AndcultureCode/AndcultureCode/clean-code/OBJECTS-AND-DATA-STRUCTURES.md

 ### Hiding Structure

-To avoid issues with train wrecks, and comply with the Law of Demeter, we should create methods that hide the structure.
+To avoid issues with train wrecks, comply with the Law of Demeter, and avoid confusion with whether a class is a DTO or object, we should create methods that hide the structure.
 For the example code above, why do we want the scratch directory?
 If it is to create an output stream for a file, why not do this instead: